Visiting Bhutan in May: Best Weather and Top Places to Visit

-May is the last of the months of spring, and is one of the best times to travel to Bhutan, as the weather is warmer and the skies are still clear and bright.
-So if you are planning a spring trip to the Land of the Thunder Dragon, then this “May” be the ideal time of year for you.
+May is the last of the spring months and one of the best times to travel to Bhutan, as the weather is warmer and the skies are still clear and bright.
+You can go trekking around Paro, visit national parks, and see dzongs and temples before the summer monsoon rains arrive.

-Bhutan Weather Condition in May
+Bhutan Weather and Climate in May

 Bhutan Weather in May